louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 ### The diagnosis and management of acute and chronic urticaria: 2014 update [^f24ddd8d].
 The Journal of Allergy and Clinical Immunology (2014).
 Medium credibility.

-Chronic urticaria (CU)—lesion characteristics and differential include that CU lesions are typically edematous pink or red wheals of variable size and shape with surrounding erythema and are generally pruritic, whereas a painful or burning dysesthesia is not characteristic of CU and suggests the presence of cutaneous vasculitis.
+Chronic urticaria (CU) — lesion characteristics and differential include that CU lesions are typically edematous pink or red wheals of variable size and shape with surrounding erythema and are generally pruritic, whereas a painful or burning dysesthesia is not characteristic of CU and suggests the presence of cutaneous vasculitis.
 Individual urticarial lesions usually fade within 24 to 48 hours, but new lesions might be developing simultaneously at other skin sites, while in contrast, vasculitis lesions are palpable and usually nonblanching, spanning several days or more and often followed by residual hyperpigmented changes, although in some cases lesions might be more evanescent, similar to ordinary CU.
 Angioedema typically appears as nonpruritic, brawny, nonpitting edema, typically without well-defined margins and without erythema, and the medical work-up should keep in mind that CU is of undetermined cause in the majority of cases.

 ---